apache/cassandra-java-driver/manual/core/README.md

 customization is done through the driver configuration (refer to the [corresponding section](configuration/) of this manual for full details).

-We recommend that you take a look at the `reference.conf` file bundled with the driver for the list of available options, and cross-reference with the sub-sections in this manual for more explanations.
+We recommend that you take a look at the [reference configuration](configuration/reference/) for the list of available options, and cross-reference with the sub-sections in this manual for more explanations.

 By default, a session isn't tied to any specific keyspace.
 You'll need to prefix table names in your